An agent-based framework of active matter with applications in biological and social systems: Application: Communication

 Let us first discuss the example of chemical communication.
 We assume that the agent produces a chemical marker at a rate $s(t)$ which requires energy, i.e. $s[e(t)]$.
 If the production of $s(t)$ is simply proportional to the internal energy depot, we find for the corresponding term in Eq. \eqref{eq:depot2}:

 Note that $\alpha$ is considered a constant here, i.e. there is no coupling to the velocity, but still to the driven variable via $s(t)$.
+Combining the two energy consuming processes, internal dissipation at a rate $\gamma_{e}$ and production of a marker at a rate $\alpha$, we can now define $\hat{c}=\gamma_{e}+\alpha$.
 Considering again a continuous, slightly fluctuating take-up rate $\tilde{q}_{0}$, Eq. \eqref{eq:qtilde}, the quasistationary limit for the energy depot as the \emph{driving} variable reads:

 where the quasistationary production rate $s_{0}$ is proxied by a constant derived from the mean of $e_{0}$.

 The \emph{driven} variable, in the communication scenario, is the \emph{communication field} $h(r,t)$ that is generated by the chemical markers produced by the agents.
 Assuming that these markers are continuously placed in the environment at the positions $r$ of the agents, the spatio-temporal communication field $h(r,t)$ aggregates these markers and defines their local concentration.
 In line with the general dynamics assumed for the driven variable, Eq. \eqref{eq:b}, the chemical concentration can decay over time at a rate $\gamma_{h}$.
 The additive stochastic term $A_{b}\xi_{b}$ is, on the aggregated level of the field, transformed into a diffusion term with $D_{h}=A_{b}^{2}/(2\gamma_{h}^{2})$ as the spatial diffusion coefficient of the chemical marker.
 This gives us the dynamics of the communication field as the \emph{driven} variable as follows \citep{fs-lsg-94}: